Julian of Le Mans

-Saint Julian of Le Mans (Saint Julien du Mans; Iulianus; 3rd century; perhaps 4th century) is a saint venerated in both the Roman Catholic and Orthodox Church, honored as the first bishop of Le Mans.
+Saint Julian of Le Mans (Saint Julien du Mans; Iulianus; 3rd century; perhaps 4th century) is a saint venerated in both the Roman Catholic and Orthodox Church, honoured as the first bishop of Le Mans.
 His feast day is 27 January.
 The translation of his relics is celebrated on 25 July.

 Life

 It is reported that he may have been a Roman nobleman, but he was also identified with Simon the Leper or as one of the seventy-two disciples of Christ, in keeping with attempts to claim an apostolic origin for the see.

 He was consecrated a bishop at Rome and around the middle of the 3rd century, Julian was sent to Gaul, along with the priest Thuribe and the deacon Pavace, to preach the Gospel to the tribe of the Cenomani.
 Their capital city was Civitas Cenomanorum (Le Mans), which was suffering from a shortage of drinking water.
 According to the legends surrounding his life, Julian thrust his staff into the ground and prayed.
 Water began to gush out of the ground.
 This miracle allowed him to preach freely within Le Mans.
 The city's principal citizen was converted to Christianity along with his family, donating to the Church part of his palace to serve as Le Mans' first cathedral church.

 Julian converted many other citizens and Le Mans' new bishop cared for the poor, the infirm, and the orphans.
 His miracles included the resurrection of a dead man.

 Upon reaching old age, he retired to live as a hermit at Sarthe.